hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

      data-offset="14"
      data-dmax="7.8"></div>

 CFR is quite constant (~5%) throughout the first wave in Germany, both in late March, when positivity was 8%, as well as in May, when the positivity was under 2%.
-During summer CFR reached values well under 1%, and is still around that limit.
-End of August and whole of September there was a growth in number of cases, but testing numbers stayed constant.
+During summer CFR reached values well under 1%, however at the end of August there is a wierd change of trend.

-If we overlap the growth in deaths from the second wave with the strong rise of reported cases in early fall we have a problem.
-These two growths are almost simultaneous, and therefore unlikely to be causally related.
+If we overlap the growth in deaths from the second wave with the strong rise of reported cases in early fall we get a different picture.
+These two growths seem to be almost simultaneous (offset of just 2 days), but it produces a more stable CFR curve in the later period.
 The September-October CFR in this case would come up to around 0.5%.

 <div class="fullChart"
      data-show="cdfa"